 In accordance with the Certificate of Incorporation, the Company's Board of Directors is divided into three classes with staggered terms.
 Each class of directors is elected for a term of three years.
 Four Class I directors are to be elected at the 1994 Annual Meeting for a three-year term ending in 1997.
 Upon recommendation of the Human Resources Committee of the Board of Directors (the "Human Resources Committee"), Joe M. Henson, Michael D. Rose, Ronald Terry and Eddie N. Williams have been nominated by the Board of Directors for election to these Class I positions.
 Pursuant to a policy adopted by the Board of Directors, non-management directors may not serve as a director for more than 15 years.
 In accordance with this policy, after serving 15 years, a director is expected to resign effective the next annual stockholders meeting at which directors are elected.
 Mr. Terry will have 15 years of board service in September 1994, including service with Holiday Corporation and Holiday Inns, Inc. If he is elected at the 1994 Annual Meeting, it is expected he will resign as a director effective the date of the 1995 annual stockholders meeting.
-Under the Company's Certificate of Incorporation, the remaining Board of Directors will be entitled to elect a successor to fill the vacancy created by Mr. Terry's resignation to serve for the remainder of Mr. Terry's three year term.
+Under the Company's Certificate of Incorporation, the remaining Board of Directors will be entitled to serve for the remainder of Mr. Terry's three year term.